The Sweep Method for radiative Transfer in Arepo: Methods

-where $F$ is the total outgoing flux (given by the sum of non-absorbed incoming radiation and the radiation created by the source term of this cell), $\bm{n}_j$ is the normal of the Voronoi face connecting the cell and the neighbor $j$ and $A_j$ is the area of that face.
-The Simplex2 method~\citep{kruipMathematicalPropertiesSimpleX2010,paardekooperSimpleX2RadiativeTransfer2010}, which is the basis for the SPRAI implementation in {\sc Arepo}~\citep{jauraSPRAICouplingRadiative2018}, introduces an additional transport method (called direction-conserving transport) in which the incoming flux is distributed equally onto $\ndim$ neighbors with the most straight-forward face normals along $\direc$, where $\ndim$ is the number of spatial dimensions; see Panel b) in \fref{transportSchemes}.
+where $F$ is the total outgoing flux (given by the sum of non-absorbed incoming radiation and the radiation created by the source term of this cell), $\bm{n}_i$ and $\bm{n}_j$ are the normals of the Voronoi faces connecting the cell to neighbours $i$ and $j$ respectively and $A_i$ and $A_j$ are the areas of the faces.

+The Simplex2 method~\citep{kruipMathematicalPropertiesSimpleX2010,paardekooperSimpleX2RadiativeTransfer2010}, which is the basis for the SPRAI implementation in {\sc Arepo}~\citep{jauraSPRAICouplingRadiative2018}, introduces an additional transport method (called direction-conserving transport) in which the incoming flux is distributed equally onto $n$ neighbors with the most straight-forward face normals along $\direc$, see Panel b) in \fref{transportSchemes}.
+The authors showed that $n = \ndim$, with $\ndim$ being the number of spatial dimensions is the optimal choice for direction-conserving transport.
 The idea of this scheme is to reduce numerical diffusion.
 However, this comes at the cost of amplifying the effect that the angular discretization into a number of discrete directions introduces, namely that radiation is transported along preferential directions~\citep{jauraSPRAICouplingRadiative2018}, something that becomes very apparent in optically thin media where the mean free path is long.
 In principle, this behavior could be alleviated by increasing the number of directions.
 However, this increases memory requirements and computation time.
 In SPRAI this problem is solved in two ways.

-Firstly, any radiative transfer step may be subdivided into $\Nrot$ substeps.
-After every substep, the directions are rotated randomly.
-This effectively smears out preferential directions at the cost of additional computation time.
-In SPRAI, radiation travels one cell at a time before the scattering terms are re-computed.
-This process is repeated until all photons are absorbed.
-Throughout this, SPRAI needs the directions to remain constant (otherwise, direction would not be conserved for more than a cell length).
-In the sweep method, the directions only need to remain constant throughout one single sweep.
-This means we can combine the source iteration (Algorithm~\ref{alg:sourceIteration}) and the rotation of the directions, potentially saving many iterations.